 People tend to check their email inboxes at the same time every day.
 Campaign Monitor’s study found that most people comb through their email inboxes from 8:00 AM to 10:00 AM, then later from 1:00 PM and 4:00 PM, then lastly at 6:00 PM before logging off for the day.

 To run a successful email newsletter as a realtor, you should combine both of these tips.
 Send two emails per week in the ideal time frame and on the right days to maximize the engagement of your audience.
-The ideal time for a send varies from industry to industry, but you can reference resources like Hubspot’s research on open rates and CTRs to help determine which is best for you.
+The ideal time for a send varies from industry to industry, but you can reference resources like Moosend or Hubspot’s research on open rates and CTRs to help determine which is best for you.

 While these aren’t the only types of newsletters, they are the most popular and most ideal for those who are just starting out with sending a real estate newsletter.